 A Few Ways Your Character Might Seem to Be Dead.

 Deep hypothermia can sometimes make a person seem dead.

 People who have ingested tetrodotoxin, the poison in pufferfish, have sometimes seemed dead and then made a complete recovery.
 (A variation of it is used as a way to fake a death in the movie Captain America: Winter Soldier.)

 There are some other rare cases in which people come back to life after seeming quite dead.
 Here’s the Wikipedia article on Lazarus syndrome.

 I hope this list helps you when you want your character to cheat death.
-If you don’t want to miss future reference posts for writers, follow my blog — there’s a place to sign up on the lefthand side of the page.
+If you don’t want to miss future reference posts for writers, follow my blog — you can subscribe below.
 Thanks for stopping by, and happy writing!